robtweed/global_storage/Relational.md

 Global Storage, of course, is schema-free, so, for SQL support of a relational database built using Global Storage, it's usually necessary to also create a set of Globals for the schemas that define relational tables.
 This is beyond the scope of this document: we'll just focus on how the tables themselves could be modelled.

-As always, there are numerous potential ways to model relational tables, but here's one such way:
+As always, there are numerous potential ways to model relational tables, but here's one such way.
+In this suggested specification, the intention is that the model is *computable*, with the Global Storage for any one table containing enough information to navigate up and down any associated relationships to/from other tables.

+At the very top, therefore, we have a "master" record, providing pointers down to top-level tables:

+        DATABASE["subTable", top_table_name, "key:" + key_name(s)"] = ""

+  where key_name(s) is a comma-delimited list of the *key field* names for the top table.

 The tables themselves could be defined using the model: